 First, take a look at the top pins (pinterest pins are ranked my repins, comments and likes):

 Keep an eye out for any topics that have a lot of repins:

 Cha-ching!
-Looks like there’s a lot of demand out there for vegetarian, high-protein meals.
+Looks like there’s a lot of demand out there for a big ol’ list of high-protein foods.

-I really like this one because I would have thought that smoothies were already fast enough to make.
+I really like this one because I would have thought that people wanted smoothie ingredients listed out like a recipe.

 …which would stand out among blog posts like, “10 healthiest smoothie recipes” or “25 best tasting smoothies for bodybuilders”.

 Ahrefs is the world’s best backlink analysis tool.